Skip to main content

 Most teams build features based on assumptions they've never tested.
 Someone important says "users want X," the team builds X, and three months later the data shows nobody uses it.
 Experiment-driven development is the discipline of testing assumptions before investing significant development time.

-The goal: maximize the odds that what you build will actually drive the outcomes you're chasing -- for the business and for the people using the product.
+The goal is to maximize the odds that what you build will actually drive the outcomes you're chasing - for the business and for the people using the product.

 Why experiments matter